awsdocs/amazon-ecs-developer-guide/doc_source/getting-started-ecs-ec2.md

 ## Step 3: Create a Service<a name="getting-started-ec2-service"></a>

-An Amazon ECS service enables you to run and maintain a specified number of instances of a task definition simultaneously in an Amazon ECS cluster\.
+An Amazon ECS service helps you to run and maintain a specified number of instances of a task definition simultaneously in an Amazon ECS cluster\.
 If any of your tasks should fail or stop for any reason, the Amazon ECS service scheduler launches another instance of your task definition to replace it in order to maintain the desired number of tasks in the service\.
 For more information on services, see [Amazon ECS services](ecs_services.md)\.

 **To create a service**